rmwc/rmwc/src/rmwc/docs/README-INSTALLATION.md

 ## Bundle size and Dependency considerations

-To keep your build as trim as possible, it is recommended that you install the components individually as you need them instead of installing RMWC.
+To keep your build as trim as possible, it is recommended that you install the components individually as you need them instead of installing all of RMWC.
 This strategy has several benefits:

 - You will only include the minimal javascript and css to get the component working
-- You can insulate your self from future breaking changes and upgrade components one at a time.
+- You can insulate yourself from future breaking changes and upgrade components one at a time.
 - If you have an existing project you are converting over to RMWC, you can swap out one component at a time.